Caring For Your CHRISTMAS Tree:

-- Keep your tree away from open flames and heat sources, preferably in a cool room.
-Under-floor heating will dry out the needles much quicker so try to avoid setting it up in an overly warm space.
+- Keep your Christmas tree away from open flames and heat sources, preferably in a cool room.
+Under-floor heating will dry out the needles much quicker so try to avoid setting it up in a heated space.

-- Cover the floor or table where the tree will be placed to help protect from water spillages.
+- Cover the floor or table where your tree will be placed to help protect from water spillages.
 Our Dry-Mate Christmas tree mats will absorb all spillages and protect the flooring.

-- Wear garden gloves when handling your Christmas tree as the needles can cause a mild allergic reaction and rash on sensitive skin.
+- Wear garden gloves when handling your Christmas tree as the needles can cause a mild allergic reaction on sensitive skin.

-- Keep your Christmas tree outside in a sheltered area, preferably standing in water, until you are ready to bring it indoors and set it up.
+- Keep your tree outside in a cool, dry place, preferably standing in water, until you are ready to bring it indoors and set it up.

-- Prepare the base of your tree using a handsaw.
-Cut about a half inch to an inch (1.3cm-2.5cm) off the bottom to aid water absorption.
+- Using a handsaw cut approximately an inch (1.3cm-2.5cm) off the bottom of the trunk of your tree to aid water absorption.

 - TOP TIP - Don't cut the base at an angle, in a V-shape.
 None of these methods help water absorption and they may make it more difficult to hold the tree safely in a stand.

 - TOP TIP - If you live in Oxfordshire our team can set up your tree for you, ready to decorate.
-To find out more go to our set-up service page.
+To find out more go to our Christmas tree set-up service page.